gajus/slonik/README.md

 /**
  * @property captureStackTrace Dictates whether to capture stack trace before executing query.
 Middlewares access stack trace through query execution context.
 (Default: true)
  * @property connectionRetryLimit Number of times to retry establishing a new connection.
 (Default: 3)
- * @property connectionTimeout Timeout (in milliseconds) after which an error is raised if cannot cannot be established.
+ * @property connectionTimeout Timeout (in milliseconds) after which an error is raised if connection cannot cannot be established.
 (Default: 5000)
+ * @property idleInTransactionSessionTimeout Timeout (in milliseconds) after which idle clients are closed.
+Use 'DISABLE_TIMEOUT' constant to disable the timeout.
+(Default: 60000)
  * @property idleTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 5000)
  * @property interceptors An array of [Slonik interceptors](https://github.com/gajus/slonik#slonik-interceptors).
  * @property maximumPoolSize Do not allow more than this many connections.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 10)
  * @property preferNativeBindings Uses libpq bindings when `pg-native` module is installed.
 (Default: true)
+ * @property statementTimeout Timeout (in milliseconds) after which database is instructed to abort the query.
+Use 'DISABLE_TIMEOUT' constant to disable the timeout.
+(Default: 60000)
  * @property typeParsers An array of [Slonik type parsers](https://github.com/gajus/slonik#slonik-type-parsers).
  */
 type ClientConfigurationInputType = {|
   +captureStackTrace?: boolean,
   +connectionRetryLimit?: number,
   +connectionTimeout?: number | 'DISABLE_TIMEOUT',
+  +idleInTransactionSessionTimeout?: number | 'DISABLE_TIMEOUT',
   +idleTimeout?: number | 'DISABLE_TIMEOUT',
   +interceptors?: $ReadOnlyArray<InterceptorType>,
   +maximumPoolSize?: number,
   +preferNativeBindings?: boolean,
+  +statementTimeout?: number | 'DISABLE_TIMEOUT',
   +typeParsers?: $ReadOnlyArray<TypeParserType>,
 |};